aforren1/toon/README.md

         # See demos/ for examples of sharing a time source between the processes
         time = self.clock()
         # store new data with a timestamp
-        pos = self.Pos(time, (1, 2, 3))
-        rotmat = self.RotMat(time, [[1, 2, 3], [4, 5, 6], [7, 8, 9]])
-        # can also be explicit, i.e. `self.Returns(pos=pos, rotmat=rotmat)`
+        data = get_data()
-        return pos, rotmat
+        return time, data
 ```

 This device can then be passed to a `toon.input.MpDevice`, which preallocates the shared memory and handles other details.

 A few things to be aware of for data returned by `MpDevice`:

- - If a device only has a single `Obs`, `MpDevice` returns a single `TsArray` (a numpy array with a `time` attribute).
-Otherwise, `MpDevice` returns a named tuple of observations, where the names are alphabetically-sorted, lowercased versions of the pre-defined `Obs`.
- - If the data returned by a single read is scalar (e.g. a 1D force sensor), `MpDevice` will drop the 1st dimension.
  - If there's no data for a given observation, `None` is returned.
-The named tuple has a method for checking all members at once (`data.any()`).

 Other notes:
-  - The returned data is a *view* of the local copy of the data. `toon.input.TsArray`s and device `Returns` have a `copy` method, which may be useful if e.g. appending to a list for later concatenation.
+  - The returned data is a *copy* of the local copy of the data.
+If you don't need copies, set `copy_read=False` when instantiating the `MpDevice`.
-  - Re: concatenation, there is a `stack` function available via `from toon.input import stack`, which is like numpy's `vstack` but keeps the time attribute intact.
-It also dispatches appropriately for either `TsArray`s or `Returns`.
-  - If receiving batches of data when reading from the device, you can return a list of `Returns` (see `tests/input/mockdevices.py` for an example).
+  - If receiving batches of data when reading from the device, you can return a list of (time, data) tuples.
   - You can optionally use `device.start()`/`device.stop()` instead of a context manager.
   - You can check for remote errors at any point using `device.check_error()`, though this automatically happens after entering the context manager and when reading.
-  - In addition to python types/dtypes/ctypes, `Obs` can use `ctypes.Structure`s (see input tests or the [cyberglove](https://github.com/aforren1/toon/blob/master/toon/input/cyberglove.py) for examples).
+  - In addition to python types/dtypes/ctypes, devices can return `ctypes.Structure`s (see input tests or the [cyberglove](https://github.com/aforren1/toon/blob/master/toon/input/cyberglove.py) for examples).

 ### Animation